-Fixed vs Variable rate Mortgages in Canada: Which Is Better Right Now?
+Fixed vs Variable Mortgage Canada: Which Is Better in 2026?

-Fixed vs variable mortgage Canada is becoming one of the most critical financial decisions homeowners will face as the country enters a historic mortgage renewal wave in 2026.
-With roughly 60% of Canadian mortgages set to renew, this period represents a major turning point—one that could significantly impact monthly payments, long-term interest costs, and overall financial stability.
+Fixed vs variable mortgage Canada is becoming one of the most important mortgage decisions for homeowners as many borrowers renew mortgages originally taken during the low-interest-rate period of 2020–2021.
+With a large number of Canadian mortgages expected to renew over the coming years, this period represents a major turning point—one that could significantly impact monthly payments, long-term interest costs, and overall financial stability.

 Understanding the Difference Between Fixed and Variable Mortgages

-Before deciding between a fixed vs variable mortgage, it’s important to understand what drives each option.
+Before deciding between a fixed vs variable mortgage, it helps to understand how each one responds to changing interest rates.

 Fixed-Rate Mortgages